ismail-seleit/docling-ui/README.md

     ./run.sh
     ```

-This will start both the frontend and backend servers, and the application will be accessible at `http://localhost:3000`.
+This will start the backend server, the new frontend development server, and the Electron application.